Flowers and Holidays in Ukraine Guide

-There are quite a few different traditions, customs and individual particularities of social behavior in every country.
+There are quite a few different traditions, customs, and individual particularities of social behavior in every country.
 We would like to provide you with an overview of the most important ones so they will help you overcome the cross-cultural barriers and socialize with ease.

-Ukraine is a European country (though not the member of European Union yet), which makes the social etiquette more or less predictable.
+Ukraine is a European country (though not a member of the European Union yet), which makes the social etiquette more or less predictable.
 Nevertheless, the "old world" traditions and beliefs are very strong in Ukraine, having a unique impact on the mentality of people and the etiquette.
 You will find that some Ukraine customs are compatible with those of European and North American countries.
-However, some of them you would consider irrational or incomprehensible.
+However, some of them would consider irrational or incomprehensible.
 They are neither "good" nor "evil".
 They just a part of another culture.

 You know the first rule already – an odd number of flowers only.

-Never shake hands, give keys or anything else in the doorway.
+Never shake hands, give keys, or anything else in the doorway.
 It may bring misfortune to your host or guest.